ifeanyiHM/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. The second script - 1-listit displays the content list of my working directory.
 3. The thired script - 2-bring_me_home navigate to the users home directory.
 4. Displays current directory content in a long format.
+5. Display current directory contents, including hidden files (starting with .).
+Use the long format.